Data Centers in Indiana

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Indiana provides a specific sales and use tax exemption for qualifying data center equipment and energy consumption.
-This incentive directly lowers both the initial capital investment and ongoing operational costs, making the total cost of ownership highly competitive.
+Tax Advantage For Data Centers Indiana offers a significant sales and use tax exemption on qualifying data center equipment and electricity.
+This incentive directly reduces the high capital expense of building out a facility and lowers ongoing power-related operational costs.

 Natural Disaster Risk

-Indiana has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35 out of 100 as of September 2025.
-The risks are primarily weather-related, with no significant exposure to hurricanes, widespread wildfires, or major seismic activity.
+Indiana has a moderate natural disaster risk profile, with a FEMA National Risk Index Score of 35.35, as of September 2025.
+The state's inland location completely removes any threat from hurricanes or coastal flooding.